ifduyue/xxtea/README.rst

 Description
 ------------
-xxtea implemented in pure Python
+xxtea implemented as a Python extension module.

 Installation
 -------------